SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Expressions.rst

        <#expression#>.self

 ..
 Old prose:
-    A :newTerm:`self expression` is an explicit reference to a type or an instance of a type.
+    A :newTerm:`postfix self expression` is an explicit reference to a type or an instance of a type.
     It has the following form: